-Options for student parking:
+Options for student parking are:

-- In the west lot across the street from the teacher lot. - In the east lot by the tennis courts. - Along Vienna Drive but only on the east side of the road.
+- In the west lot across the street from the teacher lot. - In the east lot by the tennis courts. - Parking on the south side of school is reserved for students arriving from off campus courses.